choe220/bloomburrow/content/Culture/Backgrounds.md

 - **Tool Proficiency:** Calligrapher's Supplies
 - **Equipment:** _Choose A or B:_ (A) Book (history), Calligrapher's Supplies, Parchment (5 sheets), Robe, Scroll Case, Trinket, 12 GP; or (B) 50 GP

-You spent your formative years in the [[Knowledge Ossuary]], the subterranean archive of Bloomburrow's history kept by the [[Ratfolk]].
-The [[Long River]] brings flotsam of artifacts and forgotten lore to the [[Knowledge Ossuary|Ossuary]], and you've spent many a restless night studying trinkets and scrolls.
+You spent your formative years in the [[The Knowledge Ossuary]], the subterranean archive of Bloomburrow's history kept by the [[Ratfolk]].
+The [[Long River]] brings flotsam of artifacts and forgotten lore to the [[The Knowledge Ossuary|Ossuary]], and you've spent many a restless night studying trinkets and scrolls.
 Your mind was sharpened in the archive, and you're ready to put your knowledge to use.

 #### Artisan
 ---